Combining Probabilistic Forecasts of Intermittent Demand: Individual probabilistic forecasting of intermittent demand

 \subsection{Traditional time series models}

-In addition to the above-mentioned individual approaches, two traditional time series models, ARIMA \citep{forecast1} and ETS \citep{hyndman2002state}, are included in forecasting combinations.
+In addition to the aforementioned individual approaches, two traditional time series models, ARIMA \citep{forecast1} and ETS \citep{hyndman2002state}, are included in forecasting combinations.
 They were both used in the uncertainty track of M5 competition as benchmarks.
-We use the \proglang{R} package \pkg{forecast} \citep{forecast1} to yield probabilistic forecasts with the same settings as used in M5 competition.
+We use the \proglang{R} package \pkg{forecast} \citep{forecast1} to generate probabilistic forecasts with the same settings as used in M5 competition.
 Point forecasts are attained first, and normal distributions are constructed based on point forecasts and forecasting errors.
-Considering the non-negative feature of demand in practice, the negative parts of distributions are trimmed as the probability of zero.
+Given the non-negative nature of demand in practice, the negative parts of distributions are truncated as the probability of zero.